 Vertical vs horizontal scaling – what’s the difference

-We all know what scaling is, but do we know that there are two types of scaling?
+We all know what scaling is, but do we know that there are two types of scaling – horizontal and vertical scaling?

 The first one is the vertical scaling.
 It is by far the easiest way to scale your app, but at the same time, it has its limitations.

-Vertical scaling is all about resources.
-We’re going to keep a single instance of our application and just improve hardware – better CPU, more memory, faster IO etc. It doesn’t require any additional work and, at the same, it isn’t the most effective scaling option.
+Vertical scaling is all about resources, adding more power by adding more machines.
+We’re going to keep a single instance of our application and just improve hardware – better CPU, more memory, faster IO etc. Vertical scalability doesn’t require any additional work and, at the same time, it isn’t the most effective scaling option.